Barcelona without injured forward Ansu Fati for Rayo Vallecano clash

 Ronald Koeman revealed at his pre-match news conference ahead of the meeting with Vallecano that Fati was considered a doubt.

-He was not pictured traveling to Madrid with the Barca squad on Wednesday and the LaLiga heavyweights have confirmed the youngster will play no part at Estadio de Vallecas.
+He was not pictured travelling to Madrid with the Barca squad on Wednesday and the LaLiga heavyweights have confirmed the youngster will play no part at Estadio de Vallecas.

 A statement on Barcelona's official website read: "Ansu Fati has pain in his right knee.
 He is unavailable for selection and his recovery will dictate his return".